armican/debearsivi.github.io/_posts/2018-04-19-19-Nisan-2018-reddit-debe.md

   entry_content: |
     <img src=https://i.redditmedia.com/yaafTeo0sNwsWm8Oaw73I63Zu1dRUIUZmyJluOdMS7A.jpg?s=5eb113d86ff7b9ba57605ca3b6372400 frameborder=0>
 - entry_name: |
-    If your identical twin got plastic surgery, it would be hard not to feel a little insulted
-  entry_id: 8cztx2
-  entry_content: |
-    null
-- entry_name: |
     How a bank teller was stealing from the money bundles
   entry_id: 8d5im4
   entry_content: |